milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 ## Time Synchronization

 To understand the `Time Synchronization` better, let's introduce the data operation of Milvus 2.0 briefly.
-Taking `Insert Operation` as an example.
+Take `Insert Operation` as an example.

 - User can configure lots of `Proxy` to achieve load balancing, in `Milvus 2.0`
 - User can use `SDK` to connect to any `Proxy`